-Changing your diet to a healthy one, might help to reverse fatty liver.
-It can also help to lowering triglycerides, controlling blood sugar and helping maintain a healthy weight.
+Changing your diet to a healthy one might help to reverse fatty liver.
+It can also help to lower triglycerides, controlling blood sugar and helping maintain a healthy weight.
 Sometimes, fatty liver may also be related to heredity or medications.

 If you find it very difficult to lose the excess weight, it is important to look at all the factors relevant to your present weight and state of health: